meghathukral/meghathukral.github.io/_news/announcement_7.md

 related_posts: false
 ---

 🎉📄 Excited to share our new work <span style="color:blue"> "AgentSense: Virtual Sensor Data Generation Using LLM Agents in Simulated Home Environments" </span>  where we leverage LLMs and VirtualHome to simulate human behavior and generate ambient sensor data.
-Preprint out soon!
+[Read the Preprint](https://arxiv.org/pdf/2506.11773)